 Activists also joined in community co-resistance projects in Umm al-Khair, A-Tuwani, Sarura and Susiya in the South Hebron Hills, Batan al-Hawa and Issawiya in East Jerusalem, and Givat Amal, Abu Kbir and Lydd/Lod in Israel proper.

-Interested in joining a campaign?
-Sign up for more info here
+Interested in joining a future delegation?
+Sign up for more info here!

 Activists Reclaimed a Water Source for Palestinians, Showing Co-Resistance Works, Truthout, Oren Kroll-Zeldin